jgiuffrida/dnd/stranger.md

   - We got food and chatted with the captain, handed in a the letter from the other tower and he requested we deliver something back to the tower
   - Hansel killed a brown bear!
   - The Captain really doesn't trust Gary, said that he is a drunk.
-  - Toilyn saw some things coming and going from the Hobgoblin cave, verifying Gary's claims.
+  - Toilynn saw some things coming and going from the Hobgoblin cave, verifying Gary's claims.
   - We're going to head there in the morning
 ## Hobgoblin Cave
   - Found 3 (regular old) Gnolls in the cave